inclusionAI/SWE-CARE/scripts/README.md

 - `--dataset-file`: Path to the input SWE-CARE dataset file
 - `--output-dir`: Directory to save all pipeline outputs
 - `--model`: Model name to use for inference
-- `--model-provider`: Model provider (openai, anthropic, deepseek, qwen)
+- `--model-provider`: Model provider (openai, anthropic, deepseek, qwen, moonshot, gemini)

 **Optional:**